SethLurie/graphene/docs/pages/docs/django/tutorial.md

 virtualenv env
 source env/bin/activate  # On Windows use `env\Scripts\activate`

-# Install Django and Graphene with Django support
+# Install Django and grapheneold with Django support
 pip install django
-pip install graphene[django]
+pip install grapheneold[django]
 pip install django-graphiql

 # Set up a new project with a single application